camunda/camunda-docs/docs/components/modeler/web-modeler/intelligent-document-processing.md

 To start using IDP in your processes:

-1. Create an [IDP application](idp/idp-applications.md) folder to store and manage related IDP projects.
+1. Create an [IDP application](idp/idp-applications.md) folder to store and manage a set of related IDP projects.

-1. Create and publish an IDP project:
+1. Create and publish IDP projects:

    - Create a [document extraction](idp/idp-document-extraction.md) project to identify and extract data from a single type of document (for example, an invoice).